 4.1 Basics of Activity-Based Costing

 Activity-based costing is a cost analysis approach that promises a much more precise and accurate allocation of overhead to cost objects.
 It is widely considered state-of- the-art in terms of cost allocation methods in today’s business world.
 The idea of this approach is to break down production/service provision processes analytically into all the activities involved in it.
-This allows applying a separate cost driver to each of these activities.
-The simplistic overhead allocation methods are based on just one cost driver, which does not allow for a differentiated picture and tends to generate potentially dis- torted cost allocations (Drury, 2018).
+This allows the analyst to apply a separate cost driver to each of these activities.
+The simplistic overhead allocation methods are based on just one cost driver, which does not allow for a differentiated picture and tends to generate potentially distorted cost allocations (Drury, 2018).

-Of course there are multiple activities involved in business operations, and the exact activities involved will be unique to each business.
+Of course, there are multiple activities involved in business operations, and the exact activities involved will be unique to each business.
 An understanding of these activities is crucial to working with activity-based costing.
-While each organization requires indi- vidual analysis, there are some typical activities you will ﬁnd in certain industries or among certain types of business.
+While each organization requires individual analysis, there are some typical activities you will ﬁnd in certain industries or among certain types of business.
 The following table provides a few examples.